btnwtn/Portland/README.md

 - The Grilled Cheese Grill is great for drunk munchies

+- Vita Cafe (not to be confused with Cafe Vita), great vegan food.

 Alberta has a ton of cool shops and restaurants too.
 Get a haircut at bishops they know what they're doing.